JoroRP/Intership-HM/README.md

 - **`--param1`**: The first operand (required).
 - **`--param2`**: The second operand (required).

-# Script 2: Geometric Shape Calculations
+# Figures.php: Geometric Shape Calculations
 This script calculates the area and perimeter of triangles, squares, and circles.

 # Usage